 Studying for the bar exam is tedious enough without searching your email looking for feedback or to figure out what you’re supposed to be working on.
 You’ll have a personal study schedule, developed in consultation with your tutor to focus on your needs.
-To make things easy, we’ll set up a personal Trello board for you to use for uploads, feedback, study schedule and much more.
+To make things easy, we’ll set up a personal Asana project for you to use for uploads, feedback, tracking your study schedule, and much more.

 Here’s what it looks like:

 You’ll also receive access to helpful videos and other materials we’ve created.

 If you have any questions on how things work, just ask!

 We’re always happy to answer your questions!
 You’ll find frequently asked questions below, but please don’t hesitate to reach out if your question isn’t answered.

 When working with us you will get access to Smart Bar Prep’s substantive outlines.
 We think these condensed outlines, combined with the study materials you likely already have (from your current or past bar review course), are plenty of substantive materials.
 And, it is possible you will also end up making some of your own materials during the study process – it can be a form of active learning!
 We also provide some study tips and attack plans for various subjects to assist with essay preparation.

 - I have failed once, do I really need a tutor?

 If you have failed the bar once, the best thing you can do is change your study habits so you don’t have the same experience the second time.
 It is heartbreaking to hear students who are sitting for the bar a third or fourth time say they just wish they had worked with a tutor earlier and given themselves a better chance at passing.
 If you have failed, you need to change the way you approach the bar exam and create a new plan for yourself.
 This is exactly what we can help you do.

 - How is this different from classroom bar review courses?